rmjarvis/TreeCorr/README.rst

         conda install -c conda-forge treecorr --only-deps

-   The last dependency is the only one that typically could cause any problems, since it in turn depends on a library called libffi.
-This is a common thing to have installed already on linux machines, so it is likely that you won't have any trouble with it, but if you get errors about "ffi.h" not being found, then you may need to either install it yourself or update your paths to include the directory where ffi.h is found.

-   See https://cffi.readthedocs.io/en/latest/installation.html for more information about installing cffi, including its libffi dependency.

    .. note::

-        Three additional modules are not required for basic TreeCorr operations, but are potentially useful.
+        Several additional modules are not required for basic TreeCorr operations, but are potentially useful.

-        a) fitsio is required for reading FITS catalogs or writing to FITS output files.
+        - fitsio is required for reading FITS catalogs or writing to FITS output files.

-        b) pandas will signficantly speed up reading from ASCII catalogs.
+        - pandas will signficantly speed up reading from ASCII catalogs.
+        - pandas and pyarrow are required for reading Parquet files.

-        c) h5py is required for reading HDF5 catalogs.
+        - h5py is required for reading HDF5 catalogs.
+        - mpi4py is required for running TreeCorr across multiple machines using MPI.

         These are all pip installable::

             pip install fitsio
             pip install pandas
+            pip install pyarrow
             pip install h5py
+            pip install mpi4py

         But they are not installed with TreeCorr automatically.

+        Also, beware that many HPC machines (e.g. NERSC) have special instructions for installing mpi4py, so the above command may not work on such systems.
+If you have trouble, look for specialized instructions about how to install mpi4py properly on your system.

 3. Install